 Accredited Exercise Physiologists (AEPs) are university trained and have undertaken extensive training and study to treat clients with chronic conditions, injuries and health related concerns through exercise prescription and lifestyle modifications.

-Personal trainers complete a Certificate 4 in Fitness.
+Personal trainers complete a Certificate 4 (and some further their study with a diploma) in Fitness.
 Personal trainers provide fitness assessments, instruction and supervision to individuals or small groups of clients.
 They may be employed by fitness centers or work on a freelance basis.
 This qualification enables them to work with the general ‘healthy’ population.
 They are only insured to work with this demographic.

 Many AEPs are dual qualified as personal trainers, dietitians, physiotherapists, pilates instructors etc, they have the ultimate knowledge to help you use exercise effectively.